 The film is near its best as it digs into the 'facts' presented at trial and takes them apart bit by bit.
 Berg re-interviews a jailhouse snitch who testified against Jason Baldwin, and gets devastating information from him, and she digs into the forensic analysis of the crime scene and scene evidence; a process of analysis largely funded by the film's producers, Peter Jackson and Fran Walsh, with especially damning and well conceived segments on the wounds on the bodies and the flaws in the autopsies.
 A sequence with snapping turtles illustrating some of these points is one of the film's most visually striking, as well as one of its most revelatory.

 This isn't to say that this roughly 40 minutes passage of the film is perfect.
-While the argument is brilliantly put together some of the interviews are lacking or indeed absent.
-Why is original trial Judge David Burnett only in the film for about a minute, why is a juror who still believes she convicted the right people only given a couple of sentences, and where is the more searching, challenging, questioning when it comes to them?
+While the argument is brilliantly put together, some interviews are lacking or indeed absent.
+Why is original trial Judge David Burnett only in the film for about a minute?
+Why is a juror who still believes she convicted the right people only given a couple of sentences?
+Where is the more searching, challenging, questioning when it comes to them?
 It's also a terrible shame that, as she destroys his testimony, Berg seems to have been unable to get an interview with original medical examiner Frank Peretti.

 Happily Berg pulls the film back into line for a moving final section focusing on the controversial resolution of the case last year.
 I watched it live, it made me cry for many reasons that day, and that same mix of emotions is present in the film.
 The best footage in the whole film comes almost at the very end, as we get to see Damien, Jason and Jessie as free men.
 This in itself would be a brilliant two and a half hour documentary, and that, perhaps, is the ultimate problem with West of Memphis: it tries to cover all the bases, but, especially next to the Paradise Lost films, it feels rushed and sometimes misses out important things.
 This is a case that will be examined and re-examined, and it should be, because people need to learn the lessons of it.
 West of Memphis is an interesting addition to the discussion, but for me it's a flawed and ultimately somewhat disposable one.